laserpilot/Guide_To_Cameras_Interactive_Installations/Guide_To_Cameras_For_Interactive_Installations.md

 <strong>Max resolution range (typical):</strong> Ranges wildly, but you usually will stick to  around 640 x 480 @30fps.
 Some cameras boast 1080p, but check the framerate!
 USB 2 often does not have enough bandwidth to send 30fps worth of 1080p frames without some serious frame blur artifacts and slowness.
 720p is occasionally more achievable but sometimes at around 15-20fps, and some cameras like the Logitech C920 will claim to do their own camera-side compression to get the images through the pipe a little faster.

-<strong>-Webcam Pros:</strong>
+<strong>Webcam Pros:</strong>

-• Cheap! -  best widely available ones I've seen are around $80 bucks, but can get them for as low as $5 or $10 at this point
+- Cheap! -  best widely available ones I've seen are around $80 bucks, but can get them for as low as $5 or $10 at this point
-• Easy to find
+- Easy to find
-• Reliable - leave them on for months (not always though!)
+- Reliable - leave them on for months (not always though!)
-• Full color image - they can see just about everything you can.
+- Full color image - they can see just about everything you can.
 Some can see some IR wavelengths.
 Rarely will you actually need the color image since most commonly used CV algorithms at the moment use monochrome images.
-• Widely supported by just about any software environment, and well understood.
+- Widely supported by just about any software environment, and well understood.
-• They can see projection and content on screens.
+- They can see projection and content on screens.
 Essentially they see a less dynamic/contrasty version of what you see with your own eyes.

-<strong>-Webcam Cons:</strong>
+<strong>Webcam Cons:</strong>

-• They can see projection and content on screens.
+- They can see projection and content on screens.
-• Some brands will have really poor image quality, especially in low light.
+- Some brands will have really poor image quality, especially in low light.
-• Excessive image noise can severely impact tracking algorithms, especially in low light.
+- Excessive image noise can severely impact tracking algorithms, especially in low light.
-• Rarely do you get to manually change the settings of the camera itself without some software investigation.
+- Rarely do you get to manually change the settings of the camera itself without some software investigation.
-• Typically a fixed lens (no zooming or manual focus)
+- Typically a fixed lens (no zooming or manual focus)
-• Sensitive to changes in daylight/natural light
+- Sensitive to changes in daylight/natural light
-• Requires fairly sophisticated computer vision algorithms to extract really meaningful information from these cameras - no skeleton tracking or easy depth information
+- Requires fairly sophisticated computer vision algorithms to extract really meaningful information from these cameras - no skeleton tracking or easy depth information
-• USB cable lengths can be limiting if you need to be extremely far away from your processing computer.
+- USB cable lengths can be limiting if you need to be extremely far away from your processing computer.
 Plan for extenders/repeaters if going much over 30ft (10m) away
-• Latency can sometimes be an issue with these.
+- Latency can sometimes be an issue with these.
 Not too much, but enough to feel just a little bit behind real life.
 Analog is a little bit faster in regard to processing the image.
 Also most of them, aside from the PSEye tend to max out at 30fps, and 60fps is really recommended for a lower feeling of latency and high tracking accuracy.
-• Some cameras have weird methods of autofocus that can really screw up your imagery.
+- Some cameras have weird methods of autofocus that can really screw up your imagery.
 I've used a few that were nice HD cams, but the slow hunting autofocus made them a deal breaker.
-• Try leaving your camera on for an extended period of time.
+- Try leaving your camera on for an extended period of time.
 I've seen issues with inexplicable strange coloring, and just non-responsiveness after being left on for a long time with certain brands.

 <strong>-Range of effectiveness:</strong> Varies by placement.
 Could watch an entire room of people, but with very little precision.
 Seems to work best in a range of about 1ft-50ft (.3-16m).
 If you're too far back, it can be difficult to get an accurate  or meaningful reading because the people will be too small to the sensor in relation to other image noise.
 Can be fine if they are on a fairly plain background though.